1D vs 2D barcode: Which one is better for your business?

 1D vs 2D barcode: What are the differences?

-What are the differences between 2D and 1D barcodes?
+What are the differences between 1D barcode vs 2D barcode?

-Below is the basic information that helps you distinguish between 1D and 2D barcodes.
+Below is the basic information that helps you distinguish between these two.

 Data Storage & Capacity